-If you are fortunate to have a potential living donor, you can choose not to be placed on the waiting list.
+If you are fortunate to have a potential living donor, your name will not be placed on the waiting list.
 Once the transplant team accepts you, your donor will be assessed.
 If suitable, a transplant date will be arranged.
 If you have a living donor, then your waiting time for the transplant will likely be less than 6 months.